CharlesStover/fetch-suspense/README.md

 const useFetch = createUseFetch(myFetchApi);

 // This fetching component will be delayed by Suspense until the fetch request
 //   resolves.
-// The return value of useFetch will be the response of the server. const MyFetchingComponent = () => {
+The return value of useFetch will be the response of the server. const MyFetchingComponent = () => {
-  const data = useFetch('/path/to/api', { method: 'POST' });
+  const response = useFetch('/path/to/api', { method: 'POST' });
-  return 'The server responded with: ' + data;
+  return 'The server responded with: ' + response;
 };

 // The App component wraps the asynchronous fetching component in Suspense.